jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

-### We can focus only on the top attentions, and discard the rest.
+### We can focus only on the top attentions, and discard the rest

 Discarding the lowest attention values has a huge effect in how the results look like.